nextcloud/documentation/developer_manual/vcategories.rst

 .. php:class:: OC_VCategories

+  .. php:method:: __construct()

+     .. todo:: add constructor doc

   .. php:method:: add($name)

      :param string $name:
      :returns: the integer id of the new category or **false** if it already exists.

   .. php:method:: delete($names, array &$objects=null)

      :param string $names: deletes the categories in the array `$names` and any object/category/user relations saved.
      :param array $objects: If `$objects` is not null it is assumed to be an array of id/data pairs passed by reference.
      :returns: the integer id of the new category or **false** if it already exists.

      The data is parsed into an OC_VObject and if found the categories will be removed from the CATEGORIES property and the OC_VObject will be serialized back to a string again.
 It is up to the app to store the data afterwards.